No ‘Plan UMC’, GC2012 shrinks agencies

 Three groups had come to General Conference with plans to consolidate agencies and shrink their boards.
 They included two officially submitted petitions to the lawmaking assembly — the Call to Action plan, endorsed by the Council of Bishops and Connectional Table, and "A New Administrative Order," by the progressive caucus Methodist Federation for Social Action.
 A third ad hoc group had drafted another alternative, UMC Plan B, as a substitute motion.

-But after three full days of deliberations, the General Administration Legislative Committee, which included proponents off all three plans, adjourned nearly a half hour past its deadline without recommending any comprehensive plan to consolidate agencies.
+But after three full days of deliberations, the General Administration Legislative Committee, which included proponents of all three plans, adjourned nearly a half hour past its deadline without recommending any comprehensive plan to consolidate agencies.

 Plan UMC came together in the next two days when supporters of Call to Action and Plan B worked together with central conference delegates to develop a compromise.
-The full assembly approved a slightly amended version of that compromise by a 60 percent majority on May 2.
+The full assembly approved a slightly amended version of that compromise by a nearly 60 percent majority on May 2.

 The May 4 announcement of the Judicial Council's decision came in the late afternoon just before a team of Connectional Table members, Plan UMC drafters and two young people was set to deliver its report resolving inconsistencies in the Plan UMC legislation.
 The news sent shockwaves throughout the assembly.
 Some delegates gasped; others started muttering, and still others began walking out of the room.